taylorbodin/ECE382_Lab1/README.md

 	clr.b	R12  					     ; R12 = result
 	mov.b   #0x08, R13	  ; R13 = loop counter initialized to the word size
 checkbit:
-    rra 	R11						  ; Deterimines if the LSB of a rotated multiplier is 1 jnc		mul_loop
+    rra 	R11						  ; Determines if the LSB of a rotated multiplier is 1 jnc		mul_loop
     add		R9, R12				; If so it adds the multiplicand to the result (A x 1 = A)
 mul_loop: